paygaphack/mentors-repo/indeed-api/README.md

     PUBLISHER_ID="INSERT THE PUBLISHER ID PROVIDED BY THE GENDER PAY GAP HACK"
     ```

-9. Now you should be all ready to fire up a query :boom: `$ python make_query.py`
-    If everything goes well, you should see the response printed out in the console and you should have a file called `results.txt` which stores the JSON data from the News API :100:
+9. Now you should be all ready to fire up a query :boom: Be aware that by default `$      python make_query.py` will continue making requests until it collects 100 results, so change this number accoring to your needs.
+If everything goes well, you should see the response status printed out in the console and you should have a file called `results.txt` at the end, which stores the JSON data :100:

 #### :wrench: Customising a query - parameters